Jeb Bush: Economic policy

 While governor, Bush presided over a state government that reduced taxes by USD19 billion and he vetoed USD2 billion in new spending, according to The Wall Street Journal.
-An analysis conducted by economist Martin Sullivan, which eliminated the effects of the federal estate tax repeal (which did not require legislative action to go into effect) and inflation, estimated the cumulative reduction in taxes by the state at closer to USD13 billion during Bush's tenure, resulting in tax savings by 2006 of USD140 per person, per year.
+An analysis conducted by economist Martin Sullivan, which eliminated the effects of the federal estate tax repeal (which did not require legislative action to go into effect) and inflation, estimated the cumulative reduction in taxes by the state at closer to USD13 billion during Bush's tenure, resulting in tax savings by 2006 of USD140 per person every year.
 A substantial amount of the tax savings in the higher estimate came from the phasing out of the federal estate tax law implemented in 2001 under President George W. Bush, for a total tax savings of USD848 million per year; Jeb Bush did not push for a replacement with a state tax.
 The biggest reduction in taxes was due to the elimination of the state's Intangible Personal Property Tax, which applied to holdings of stocks, bonds, mutual funds, and money market funds.

 During Bush's tenure, the state also increased its reserves from USD1.3 billion to USD9.8 billion, which coincided with Florida receiving the highest possible bond rating for the first time.
 According to Kurt Wenner, VP of research at Florida Tax Watch, Bush was governor during one of the strongest revenue periods for the state of Florida, due in part to the boom in property values, so that revenue grew despite the tax cuts he implemented.

 Bush reduced the state's government workforce by 11 percent.
 In May 2006, as part of a USD448.7 million line-item veto of state funding, he cut a total of USD5.8 million in grants to public libraries, pilot projects for library homework help and web-based high-school texts, and funding for a joint-use library in Tampa.

 As Governor of Florida, Bush received grades of B in 2000, A in 2002, B in 2004, and C in 2006 from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's governors.